Visit our travel agent friends at MEI Travel

 Royal Caribbean also dedicated an entire neighborhood of the ship to families, known as Surfside.
 Surfside is the ultimate stay-all-day neighborhood that has pools for kids and parents, family-friendly restaurants, and bars that have mocktails for the kids and cocktails for the adults.

-Icon of the Seas will be home to the largest water park at sea, Category 6, where you will find six recording breaking slides, including the first family raft slides at sea: Storm Surge and Hurricane Hunter.
+Icon of the Seas is home to the largest water park at sea, Category 6, where you will find six recording breaking slides, including the first family raft slides at sea: Storm Surge and Hurricane Hunter.

 Royal Caribbean is building at least two more Icon Class ships that will also begin cruises over the next few years.